skunkiferous/Util/README.md

 It is divided in several parts, to make it GWT-compatible.

-1) parent: Just a parent POM for the rest.
+1) The parent POM for the rest.

 2) base: The base/bootstrap part of the code.
 Just enough to allow binding the platform-specific part, without making the shared code dependent on them.